kazani-351/mintdrop-sdk/docs/src/pages/sdk/useSignature.md

 ## Note

-In most cases you should be using [useMinting](/docs/sdk/useMinting) since it will handle all signature-based minting for you through the `groupMint` function.
+In most cases you should be using [useMinting](/docs/sdk/useMinting) since it will handle all signature-based minting for you through the `signatureMint` function.

 ## Usage